 Pustular psoriasis – Tuesday 3rd

-psoriasis will be our focus on Tuesday 3rd November.
+psoriasis was our focus on Tuesday 3rd November.
 This

 is a kind of psoriasis where small white or yellow blisters (pustules) appear

 on top of very red or darkened skin.

 There are two different types of pustular psoriasis: Palmoplantar Pustulosis (PPP), which

 affects only the palms of the hands and/or soles of the feet; and Generalised Pustular Psoriasis (GPP)

 which looks similar to PPP but is usually widespread across the body, rather